Yahapi/node-yahapi/README.md

 ## Errors

-The errors classes aid in creating a consistent amd understandable API.
+The error classes aid in creating a consistent and understandable API.

 Example: